CommunityToolkit/Windows/components/Primitives/samples/SwitchPresenter.md

 Or it can simply be used to clearly display different outcomes based on some state which can be useful for a `NavigationView` or with a simple enum as in the following example:

 > [!SAMPLE SwitchPresenterValueSample]

+`SwitchPresenter` can also be used as a replacement for the deprecated `Loading` control.
+This provides more fine-grained control over animations and content within each state:

+> [!SAMPLE SwitchPresenterLoaderSample]